Ryobin/Capstone/README.md

-# Shopping
-all crud operation using volley library for shopping cart application. send data to server - user registation /login save data to sharedpreference user can buy product user can add to cart item user can rating of buying product
-# Capstone
+# Online Book Ordering Android App for Capstone Project

+CRUD operations using PHP as backend.
+Volley Library for fetching data from server to app.

++ Registration with admin confirmation before user can logged in.
++ Session handling using sharedpreference.
++ User browse books --> add to cart --> check out --> place order.
++ // ON PROGRESS.